 To form virtuous people: savoring beauty, cultivating gifts, pursuing knowledge, loving wisdom, practicing hospitality, and seeking Truth.

 SCF aims to form people, both children and adults, who grow to appreciate and savor beautiful things everywhere but especially in nature and the fine arts.
 People whose natural gifts are cultivated into life-giving skills through the common and performing arts.
 People who have acquired the lasting knowledge of human civilization as it has been passed down by our ancestors across cultures becoming participants in the Great Conversation.
 People who grow to understand and love the wisdom necessary for a virtuous life as found in the Christian Scriptures and Great Books.
 People who practice hospitality in community with their neighbors.
 People who will always seek after Truth in all things.

 Why a Sundial?

 First, our program values creating a place where students live with nature.
 Second, we value teaching that observation, reasoning, and creativity are key components of learning.
 Third, we wanted to design an accessible program for everyone.
 When considering these values the image of a sundial came to mind–designed by thinkers who observed events in nature and created a way to display time for everyone to access.

 The purpose of Sundial Classical Farmstead is to operate Classical Education Programs in the Liberal Arts, Fine & Performing Arts, Practical Arts, and the Sciences.

-CLASSICAL EDUCATION is the cultivation of wisdom and virtue by nourishing the soul on truth, goodness, and beauty by means of the seven liberal arts and the four sciences (See FAQ question #2).
+CLASSICAL EDUCATION is the cultivation of wisdom and virtue by nourishing the soul on truth, goodness, and beauty by means of the seven liberal arts and the four sciences.
 Historically, classical education has followed two streams that frequently flow together:

 - The Rhetorical, in which teachers guide their students to contemplate great texts and works of art, believing that such contemplation will enable them to grow in wisdom and virtue